contaware/shell-docs-notes/README.md

   ```

   - `word` and `pattern` not subject to word splitting and pathname globbing.
-  - `pattern` can contain unquoted globs used to match the given `word`.
+  - `pattern` can contain unquoted globs used to match the given `word`

 ### null command